What Are The Advantages Of Seed Bank?

 Will 20-year-old seeds grow?

 Yes, you can store seeds in the fridge.
-However, it is important to note that not all seeds will survive storage in the fridge.
-For example, some seeds need to be stored at very low temperatures to remain viable.
-Additionally, the humidity level in the fridge can also affect seed viability.
-If you are unsure whether or not your seeds will survive storage in the fridge, it is best to consult with a professional before doing so.
+However, it is important to note that not all seeds will survive storage in the refrigerator.
+For example, some seeds must be stored at shallow temperatures to remain viable.
+Additionally, the humidity level in the refrigerator can also affect seed viability.
+If you are unsure whether or not your seeds will survive storage in the refrigerator, it is best to consult with a professional before doing so.

 Where is the largest seed bank in the world?